 Our system contains a variable number of sensors that can be deployed anywhere to perform their functions (e.g., sensing, monitoring, etc.).
 These sensors send their collected data to a central sensor for further processing or communicating with other networks.
-Figure1shows a high level view of this network.
+Figure 1 shows a high level view of this network.

 Fig.1.
-Wireless Sensor Network (WSN) with one desirable sensor, N interferer sensors and a central sensor.
+Wireless Sensor Network (WSN) with one desirable sensor, N interfering sensors and a central sensor.

-At the receiver side (the central sensor), decoding every arrived signal may be wasteful of power since some receptions may involve colliding packets.
-Our proposed system distinguishes between one and more transmissions based on studying the statistics of received signal.
+At the receiver side (the central sensor), decoding every arrived signal may be wasteful of power since some receptions may involve corrupted packets.
+Our proposed system distinguishes between the transmission from the desirable sensor and interfering sensors.
+This can be achieved by studying the statistics of all received signals at the central node.
 Consequently, in building our system we consider two scenarios.
-The first scenario is when only one sensor is transmitting, and SNR (Signal to Noise Ratio at the receiver) is either better or worse than 5 dB (Minimum assumed SNR, where most coding schemes allow useful communication).
-SNR is the parameter that we consider and estimate in our algorithm and compare it against the minimum allowed SNR (5dB).
-If the SNR estimate is better than 5 dB, then our algorithm decides that there is only one sensor transmitting and the receiver must decode.
-If the SNR is worse than 5dB, then our algorithm confidently decide that there is more than one sensor transmitting and the receiver doesn't need to decode in order to save energy.
+The first scenario is when only one sensor is transmitting, and SINR (Signal to Interference plus Noise Ratio at the receiver) is either better or worse than 5dB (i.e. minimum assumed SINR, this is only an example without loss of generality, reflecting typical SINR requirement for coding techniques used in wireless and cellular receivers but the concepts and results hold for other SINR assumptions).
+SINR is the parameter that we consider and estimate in our algorithm and compare it against the minimum allowed SINR (5dB).
+If the SINR estimate is better than 5dB, then our algorithm decides that there is only one sensor transmitting and the receiver must decode the received packet.
+If the SINR is worse than 5dB, then our algorithm confidently decide that there is more than one sensor transmitting and the receiver doesn't need to decode the received packet in order to save energy.
 The second scenario considers the interference case.
 Here we have one desirable sensor and a random number of interfering sensors.
-If the interference is dominant (i.e., more than the thermal noise) then we perform the same comparison of estimated SNR against the minimum allowed SNR (5 dB).
+If the interference is dominant (i.e., more than the thermal noise) then we perform the same comparison of estimated SINR against the minimum allowed SINR (5dB).